 Ensuring that racehorses are in the best health is an absolute priority.
 There are teams of people dedicated to making sure that racehorses receive the best veterinary care going.
 Some of the demonstrations you may see on the day are routine vet checks, physiotherapy, the horse solarium and equine dentistry.

-You may well get to watch a vet do a routine check on a racehorse, a dental examination, or even a physio demo and have the chance to ask them interesting questions.
+You may well get to watch a vet do a routine check on a racehorse, a dental examination, or even a physio demo.

 Horses at home in the yard